taylorsmcclure/process-memory-monitor/README.md

 1. User input is collected via `argparse`
 2. A class `MemCollector()` is initialized with `get_mem_metrics_multi()` function
-3. `get_mem_metrics_multi()` creates a pool of 8 workers and simultaneously executes the following
+3. `get_mem_metrics_multi()` creates a pool of 8 workers and simultaneously executes the following:
-4. Using `paramiko` it connects to N number remote hosts via SSH to execute a `ps aux` command
+    1. Using `paramiko` it connects to N number remote hosts via SSH to execute a `ps aux` command
-5. The results are then sent to `send_to_statsd()` which parses and structures them further
+    2. The results are then sent to `send_to_statsd()` which parses and structures them further
-6. It uses the `statsd.StatsClient().pipeline()` function to build a payload of multiple gauge metrics to cut down on network overhead
+    3. It uses the `statsd.StatsClient().pipeline()` function to build a payload of multiple gauge metrics to cut down on network overhead
-7. It is sent to `statsd` on UDP 8125 to the host you specify on step 1
+    4. It is sent to `statsd` on UDP 8125 to the host you specify on step 1

-I arrived at this solution, because I did not want the complexity of deploying agents on hosts and have them periodically send metrics.
+I arrived at this solution because I did not want the added overhead of deploying agents on hosts.
 This one script can aggregate all the process memory usage and send it to statsd/graphite easily.

 ### Usage Example